dilldylanpickle/Crash-Course-on-x86-64-Reverse-Engineering/README.md

 ```

 #### The "*" dereference opeartor
-The <strong>"*" dereference operator"</strong> is used to access the value at the addres stored in the pointer variable.
+The `*` dereference operator is used to access the value at the addres stored in the pointer variable.

 Here is how you can retrieve a value using the `*` opeartor:
 ```c